HAM radio?

 Comparing German and Japanese HAM licenses

 Quite some differences!
-In Germany we have just 2 levels.
-On the lower one, “Klasse E”, you get a list of various frequency areas for use, and can send with up to 100W PEP.
+In Germany we have just 3 levels.
+“N” is quite new, the lowest level.
+Even there, you can just use 10m/2m/70cm with 6.1W/10W EIRP. frequency areas for use, and can send with up to 100W PEP.
 In Japan, we have 4 classes.
 The 4th/lowest one can send on almost all frequencies, like the highest one.
-Just 10 or 20W PEP allowed though.
+Depending on frequency, 10 or 20W.
+Graph of which class in Japan can use which frequencies.

 Also different: in Germany you can apply to get a callsign assigned when you have passed the exam.
 In Japan, after passing the exam, you just get a certification paper (as plastic card, like a drivers license).
 With that, you can apply to “operate a radio station” (無線局開局), and a callsign is assigned to that station.
 You have to pay 300円 per year for “using the ether”.
 The permission to operate the station is valid for 5 years, can be renewed.